Williamstown Theatre Festival

 The Williamstown Theatre Festival is a resident summer theater on the campus of Williams College in Williamstown, Massachusetts.
 It was founded in 1954 by Williams College news director Ralph Renzi and drama program chairman David C. Bryant.
-It was awarded a Tony Award in 2002 and the Massachusetts Cultural Council Commonwealth Award in 2011.
+It was awarded the Regional Theatre Tony Award in 2002 and the Massachusetts Cultural Council Commonwealth Award in 2011.

 History

 Inception

 The Williamstown Theatre Festival was conceived as a way to use the Adams Memorial Theatre on Williams College campus for a resident theatre company.
 Marcia Henderson, a Theatre World winner and Williamstown native, performed in the first play of the festival.
 Her co-star was Canadian actor Jonathan Frid, who portrayed Barnabas Collins on the gothic television serial Dark Shadows.
 Other notable actors have since participated in the festival, including Sigourney Weaver, Gwyneth Paltrow, Christopher Reeve, Christopher Walken, Peri Gilpin, Nathan Lane, Richard Chamberlain, Charlie Day, Kate Burton, Olympia Dukakis, Paul Giamatti, Bradley Cooper, Calista Flockhart, Matthew Broderick, Jesse Tyler Ferguson, and Uma Thurman.